Submitted by Ziv Mador and Ryan Barnett

 Standard Adversarial Relationship

 Typically, there are are pairings of security vendors (products) vs. malware families.
 In the following diagram, we have Web Fraud Detection vendors squaring off against Banking Trojan malware such as Zeus/SpyEye.
-Additionally, we have Secure Web Gateways vs. Exploit Kits such as Blackhole.

 During these battles, there is a constant "Arms Race" where defenders try to develop new methods for detection malicious behaviour and criminals try to evade or hide from defensive detection methods.
 The following cartoon is a perfect example of the type of iterative Arms-Race process we are fighting.